-- a credible storytellingon the food the riders eat;
+- credible storytelling on the food the riders eat;

 - a promotional platform travelling to extremely important markets;

-- thousand spectators to engage on site, in the shopping areas of the race circuits**;
+- thousands spectators to engage on site, in the shopping areas of the race circuits**;

 - brand awareness, signposts or team/testimonial sponsorships.